h4pZ/h4pz.co/README.md

 - blog width and blog single page width are not the same
 - add randomizer for the start page (maybe remove gif and add also memes).

+- Create a hovering effect over the blog posts and add a square image to the right if there is any